googleapis/google-api-ruby-client/generated/google-apis-bigqueryreservation_v1/OVERVIEW.md

-# Legacy REST client for version V1 of the BigQuery Reservation API
+# Simple REST client for version V1 of the BigQuery Reservation API

 This is a simple client library for version V1 of the BigQuery Reservation API.
 It provides: